top of page

 3.

-Change the bulbs with different colour temperature.
-The easiest way to create a different ambient is to change the cool white light to warm light bulbs or the other way around.
+Change the bulbs with different colour temperatures.
+The easiest way to create a different ambient is to change the cool white light to warm bulbs or vice versa.
 The bulb's temperature dictates your perception of colour, so it is like photoshopping your room with a new hue.
-Note that warmer lights are not as bright as cool white, so adding a table lamp on the working surfaces, desks, for example, can help to compensate the amount of light lost.
+Note that warmer lights are not as bright as cool white, so adding a table lamp on the working surfaces and desks, for example, can help to compensate for the amount of light lost.

 The colour temperature in Kelvin can be found on the light bulb or its packaging.
 This picture is a cruel but simple representation of the relationship between temperature and colour.